 As the clouds around you part, you can see them – several bombers, flying high over the sea.
 If they reach your destination, things are going to go pear-shaped, and fast.
 Gunning the throttle, you dive towards them, ready to pump them full of lead and send them into the sea.
 Suddenly – almost too fast to react – you hear the sound of gunfire.
 Your plane lurches, and you realize you’ve been hit.

-Of course it wouldn’t be that easy.
+Of course, it wouldn’t be that easy.
 Those bombers are accompanied by a few fighters of their own.
 You’re their target.
 Think you’re enough of an ace to take them down?

-This, ladies and gentlemen, is War Thunder – a free to play vehicular combat MMO that takes place during World War II.
+This ladies and gentlemen, is War Thunder – a free to play vehicular combat MMO that takes place during World War II.
 The game should immediately feel familiar to anyone who’s played World of Warplanes.
 Familiar…yet smoother.
 Shinier.
 More polished and considerably more in-depth.
 Compared to War Thunder, WOWP almost feels like it belongs in an arcade cabinet.

 From War Thunder’s lobby, you’ll train your planes flight crew. modify your load-outs, select your faction, and install your upgrades.
 You’ll also be able to choose between a number of different factions, each with its own array of strengths and weaknesses.
-Japan, for example, is virtually unmatched in maneuverability, while Great Britain is fond of aerial weapons platforms which can’t necessary move very fast.
+Japan, for example, is virtually unmatched in maneuverability, while Great Britain is fond of aerial weapons platforms which can’t necessarily move very fast.

 Each plane has its own individual flight crew which gains experience as you play.
 If you’re looking to stick with the same crew the whole way through the game, you can transfer them between planes for a small retaining fee.